Key Takeaways

 Identify search intent using ChatGPT

-Google is at another stage than 10 years ago when it was all about keywords, keywords and keywords in your content.
-Today, Google weighs the user search intent higher and your content needs to target and address the correct search intent to rank for the query.
+Google is at a different stage now than it was 10 years ago when it was all about keywords, keywords, and keywords in your content.
+Today, Google weighs user search intent higher, and your content needs to target and address the correct search intent to rank for the query.

-Manually sorting keywords based on search intent is a long and daunting proces.
-With ChatGPT those days are over and you can now have ChatGPT sort keyword search intent in a matter of seconds.
+Manually sorting keywords based on search intent is a long and daunting process.
+With ChatGPT, those days are over, and you can now have ChatGPT sort keyword search intent in a matter of seconds.

 [copy/paste your keywords]